 - All Institutional contracts shall comply with the Contracts Guideline.

 - The Chancellor or designee may approve exceptions to the requirements of this policy in appropriate circumstances.

-- Requests for exceptions must be signed by the President or Director and include sufficient justification documentation.
+- Requests for exceptions must be signed by the President and include sufficient justification documentation.

 NEW Policy approved by Board September 15, 2016.